EML Attribute Page Editor doesn't handle some XML Schema attributes/elements correctly

 the tree editor in that it does not 'know' whether xml attributes are optional

-#5 Updated by Chris Jones almost 15 years ago
+#5 Updated by Chris Jones about 15 years ago

 I've changed both AttributePage.java and NominalOrdinalPanel.java to handle the